 Advances in technology have made it possible to build ad hoc sensor networks using inexpensive nodes consisting of a low power processor, a modest amount of memory, a wireless network transceiver and a sensor board; a typical node is comparable in size to 2 AA batteries [5].
 Many novel applications are emerging: habitat monitoring, smart building reporting failures, target tracking, etc. In these applications it is necessary to accurately orient the nodes with respect to the global coordinate system.
 Ad hoc sensor networks present novel tradeoffs in system design.
 On the one hand, the low cost of the nodes facilitates massive scale and highly parallel computation.
 On the other hand, each node is likely to have limited power, limited reliability, and only local communication with a modest number of neighbors.
 The application context and massive scale make it unrealistic to rely on careful placement or uniform arrangement of sensors.
 Rather than use globally accessible beacons or expensive GPS to localize each sensor, we would like the sensors to be able to self-organize a coordinate system.

 In this paper, we present an algorithm that exploits the characteristics of ad hoc wireless sensor networks to discover position information even when the elements have literally been sprinkled over the terrain.
 The algorithm exploits two principles: (1) the communication hops between two sensors can give us an easily obtainable and reasonably accurate distance estimate and (2) by using imperfect distance estimates from many sources we can minimize position error.
-Both of these steps can easily computed locally by a sensor without assuming sophisticated radio capabilities.
-We can theoretically bound the error in the distance estimates allowing us to predict the localization accuracy.
+Both of these steps can easily be computed locally by a sensor, without assuming sophisticated radio capabilities.
+We can theoretically bound the error in the distance estimates, allowing us to predict the localization accuracy.
 The resulting coordinate system automatically adapts to failures and the addition of sensors.
+Although described for sensor networks, this algorithm can be applied for localization in many contexts such as smart materials, smart dust, etc.

-There are many different localization systems that depend on having direct distance estimates to globally accessible beacons such as the Global Positioning System [6], indoor localization [1] [14], and cell phone location determination [3].
-Recently there has been some research in localization in the context of wireless sensor networks where globally accessible beacons are unavailable.
-Doherty et al. [4] presents a technique based on constraint satisfaction using inter-sensor distance estimates (and a percentage of known sensor positions).
+There are many different localization systems that depend on having direct distance estimates to globally accessible beacons such as the Global Positioning System [6], indoor localization [1] [15], and cell phone location determination [3].
+Recently there has been some research in localization in the context of wireless sensor networks where globally accessible beacons are not available.
+Doherty et al [4] present a technique based on constraint satisfaction using inter-sensor distance estimates (and a percentage of known sensor positions).
 This method critically depends on the availability of inter-sensor distance measurements and requires expensive centralized computation.
-Savvides et al. [15] describe a distributed localization algorithm that recursively infers the positions of sensors with unknown position from the current set of sensors with known positions, using inter-sensor distance estimates.
-However, there is no analysis of how the error accumulates with each inference and what parameters affect the error.
-By contrast, our algorithm does not rely on inter-sensor distance estimates, is fully distributed, and we can theoretically characterize how the density of the sensors affects the error.
-Our algorithm is based on a simpler method introduced by one of the authors in [11] but also independently suggested in [9].
+Savvides et al [16] describe a distributed localization algorithm that recursively infers the positions of sensors with unknown position from the current set of sensors with known positions, using inter-sensor distance estimates.
+However, theoretical analysis of how the error accumulates with each inference and what parameters affect the error is extremely difficult.
+The algorithm we present does not rely on inter-sensor distance estimates, is fully distributed, and we can theoretically characterize how the density of the sensors affects the error.
+Our algorithm is based on a simpler method introduced by Nagpal [12] but also independently suggested in [10].
+Since then several variations of this algorithm have been proposed ([13], [17]).
+The analysis presented here applies to all of these systems and can help theoretically predict achievable accuracy.
+In addition, we show how coarse grain distance measurements can be easily incorporated into this framework.